 When was the last time you evaluated your inbound marketing strategies?
 When was the last time you implemented a new promotional strategy within your brand?

-At New Breed we like to think there is always room for improvement.
-Maybe you have a strong, conversation driven Facebook audience.
+At New Breed, we like to think there is always room for improvement.
+Maybe you have a strong, conversation-driven Facebook audience.
 How about starting a Twitter account?
-Maybe your e-newsletter mailing list has doubled over the past year?
-How about sending out a call-to-action and drawing some of your readers back to your website?
+Perhaps your e-newsletter mailing list has doubled over the past year.
+How about sending out a call to action and drawing some of your readers back to your website?

 Don’t let your innovative marketing techniques from last month or even last year go stale!
 It’s time to give your promotional strategies a face-lift!
 Here are some fresh ideas to get you started.

 Business cards are a creative way to incorporate swag without giving people more than they want.
-A windshield replacement shop with a business card that doubles as a pocket sized ice scraper or a graphic design firm that includes a ruler along the bottom of their card gives someone another reason to hang onto your contact info (other than keeping in touch).
-Don’t let those age-old logo printed stress balls deter you from finding a creative way to use swag as an effective promotional strategy.
+A windshield replacement shop with a business card that doubles as a pocket-sized ice scraper or a graphic design firm that includes a ruler along the bottom of their card give someone another reason to hang onto your contact info (other than keeping in touch).
+Don’t let those age-old logo-printed stress balls deter you from finding a creative way to use swag as an effective promotional strategy.